Last chance to see The Women of Wray Castle exhibition

 This immersive exhibition is linked to the Trust’s national theme of Women and Power in the 100th anniversary year of the beginning of female suffrage, and highlights the struggles and triumphs of these two influential women.
 Don’t miss the huge ‘Silk Stockings and Social Ladders’ board game in the drawing room, and stop to listen to interview clips about life as a modern woman from members of the Cumbria Girly Book Club.
 With artwork, audio recordings and photographs from over 500 people, we hope you’ll be inspired to leave your own contribution in the final exhibition room.

-‘The Women of Wray Castle: Convention and Control’ runs from 3 March - 4 November 2018 (and weekends in November).
+‘The Women of Wray Castle: Convention and Control’ runs until 4 November 2018 (and weekends in November).